 With a 3-year Bachelor of Finance online, the program typically parallels an on-campus version of the same course.
 You'll be working to the same schedule as on-campus students, with 2-3 semesters per year and the same exams.
 You may also have the option to turn up to classes in person if and when you're available.

-The best Master of Finance online programs are designed just for online learners.
+The best Master of Finance online programs are designed just for distance learners.
 Instead of semesters, you may study in teaching blocks of 6-8 weeks.
 You're able to complete an individual subject from start to end during each block.
 Assessment may be continuous, without any long exams.